Patient Rights and Responsibilities

 - His or her actions if treatment is refused or if the patient does not follow the health care provider’s instructions.

-- Making sure financial responsibilities are promptly carried out.
+- Making sure financial responsibilities are promptly carried out and accept personal financial responsibility for any charges not covered by insurance.

 - Provide a responsible adult to transport you home and remain with you for 24 hours if required by your surgeon.